 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy

 - Eggplant: You can use any kind of eggplant you like.
 If you use the big American style eggplants, cut them into rounds and be careful that they are filled with a lot of seeds.
-I prefer to use baby and Japanese eggplants as they have less water and less seeds.
+I prefer to use baby, Italian, or Japanese eggplants as they are more firm and have less water and less seeds.

 - Yellow split peas: If you do not have yellow split peas, you can omit this.
 Some people do not serve this dish with split peas.